ThierrySquirrel/otter-spring-boot-starter/README.md

 # Ensure Call Consistency：

-  Support SpringBoot,SpringCloud(feign),dubbo-spring-boot-starter Frame
-  Before Using, Make Sure The Call Link Is Idempotent.
+  Before Using, Make Sure That The Call Link Is Idempotent
-  Simple explanation: service a calls service B, service B calls Service C,
+  Simple Explanation: Service A Calls Service B, Service B Calls Service C,
   in the link, B and C execute successfully
   A Execute Exception, Then The Data Is Inconsistent
-  Otter Will Save The Error Information In MySQL And Automatically Try To Call The Link Again,
+  The Otter Will Try To Call The Link Again
   Service A Calls Service B, And Service B Calls Service C
   If The Link Call Is Successful, The Data Is Consistent